Seeing a sleep therapist on Maple is easy

 How is insomnia diagnosed?

-Every case of insomnia is unique and, as a result, diagnoses can differ.
+Every case of insomnia is unique.
+As a result, diagnoses can differ.
 It usually begins with a review of your sleeping habits, daytime sleepiness, and other important factors that might be influencing your sleep routine.
 A sleep study may be necessary if the cause of your insomnia remains unclear after preliminary tests, or if you are showing signs of another sleep disorder, such as sleep apnea or restless legs syndrome.

 How is insomnia treated?

 In many cases, simple changes to your sleep habits and CBT-I can ease you back into a healthy sleep cycle.

 You can consult with highly skilled sleep therapists, trained in the delivery of CBT-I from the comfort of your home on Maple.
 Through these sessions our sleep therapists can provide you with advice and exercises to help bring your sleeping pattern back to normal without the use of medication.

 What is a sleep therapist?

 Sleep therapists are trained in the management, treatment, and prevention of sleep disorders and sleeping problems.
 We offer sleep therapy consultations with skilled professionals who can provide you with behavioural advice to help with many sleep-related issues.